Application icon

 Copy

-The Copy function is used to copy the contents of a selected field or property to the chosen destination fields.
+The Copy function is primarily used to copy the contents of a selected field or property to the chosen destination fields.
 You can elect to copy only if the source data is not empty and/or if a destination field is empty.

 Note that actions are available which extend the Copy functionality so that a named Comment or UDTI can serve as the source of the copy.
 You can click on the 🌐 button to import the actions.
 After importing, the actions will be displayed in the Actions section of the Multi Field Editor.